Frequently Asked Questions

 Q. How do I withdraw from an online course?

-A. Prior to 50% of the term, a student who has excessive absences (including absences due to late registration) will be removed from the course and receive a grade of F on the official college transcript.
-Fees are associated with the withdrawal process.
-A student may withdraw from a course after 50% of the term but before 75% of the term.
-After 75% of the term, a student is no longer able to withdraw or cut-out from the course.
+A. Prior to 50% of the term, a student who exceeds the number of allowed absences (including absences due to late registration) will be removed from the course and receive a grade of F on the official college transcript.

 Q. How much does it cost?